ChainSafe/denode/README.md

 # denode

-> Huge thanks to the ECF for helping to fund this project! <3
+> Huge thanks to the Ethereum Community Fund for helping to fund this project! <3

 ## Overview
 To use the Ethereum network today, as a user and a developer, one needs to use Infura or have to setup and maintain a node themselves.
 In its current state, Infura is a centralized service that facilitates access to Ethereum and is an almost essential component of it.
 Being the only reliable service that provides such essential tools, Infura poses a risk to the Ethereum blockchain as it provides centralized access to a decentralized blockchain, essentially withering away the benefits of decentralization.